Written by our Ophthalmologist, Dr Andrew Logan

 Presbyopia is not really a “condition” at all – it happens to everyone when they get to middle age.
 One of the prices paid for living a normal life span.
 It’s the term used to describe the deterioration in close vision which occurs in all people once they reach middle age.
 The word presbyopia comes from the classical Greek words “Presbus” or old man, and “ops” or eye.

 Presbyopia is caused by normal ageing changes that occur in the lens of the eye.
 The lens provides about 40% of the total focusing power of the eye and more importantly, it allows the eye to adjust focusing to allow clear vision at all distances.

-For seeing at long distances, the lens adopts a thin shape with reduced curvature, and for close distance vision such as reading, the lens becomes thicker with more curvature.
+For seeing at long distances, the lens adopts a thin shape with reduced curvature.
+Whereas for close distance vision such as reading, the lens becomes thicker with more curvature.
 In young people the lens is soft and flexible and can change rapidly to allow an easy change in focus at different distances.
 However, with increasing age, the lens becomes progressively stiffer and less flexible due to changes in the protein material that makes up the bulk of the lens.
 This process of stiffening starts to affect vision in the late 30s and becomes progressively worse up to the age of 60, at which time the normal human eye has lost all ability to focus at close distances.